DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting

-Graph convolutional networks(GCNs) were first introduced in \cite{bruna2013spectral}, which bridges the spectral graph theory and deep neural networks. \cite{defferrard2016} proposed ChebNet, which improves GCNs with fast localized convolution filters using Chebyshev polynomials.
-ChebNet implicitly avoids the computation of the graph Fourier basis, and it greatly reduces the computational complexity.
-In addition, filters of Chebyshev polynomials are guaranteed to be localized in space. \cite{kipf2016semi} introduced 1stChebNet, as an extension of ChebNet.
-They not only showed the competitive performance for a variety of tasks but also greatly reduced the computational cost by avoiding the eigenvalue decomposition that was needed for finding the Fourier basis.
+Graph Convolutional Network (GCN) was first introduced in \cite{bruna2013spectral} where spectral graph theory and deep neural networks were bridged.
+Then \cite{defferrard2016} proposed ChebNet, which improved GCNs with fast localized convolution filters using Chebyshev polynomials.
+ChebNet implicitly avoided the computation of graph Fourier basis and significantly reduced the computational complexity. \cite{kipf2016semi} introduced 1stChebNet, as an extension of ChebNet.
+1stChebNet not only provided a competitive performance for a variety of tasks but also greatly reduced the computational cost by avoiding the eigenvalue decomposition that was required for calculating the Fourier basis.
 Additional details on the history of GCN can be found in \cite{kipf2016semi,wu2019survey} with further explanations.